Aktion T4: Implementation

 Pfannmüller advocated killing by a gradual decrease of food, which he believed was more merciful than poison injections.

 The German eugenics movement had an extreme wing even before the Nazis came to power.
 As early as 1920, Alfred Hoche and Karl Binding advocated killing people whose lives were "unworthy of life" (lebensunwertes Leben).
 Darwinism was interpreted by them as justification of the demand for "beneficial" genes and eradication of the "harmful" ones.
 Robert Lifton wrote, "The argument went that the best young men died in war, causing a loss to the Volk of the best genes.
 The genes of those who did not fight (the worst genes) then proliferated freely, accelerating biological and cultural degeneration".
 The advocacy of eugenics in Germany gained ground after 1930, when the Depression was used to excuse cuts in funding to state mental hospitals, creating squalor and overcrowding.

 Many German eugenicists were nationalists and antisemites, who embraced the Nazi regime with enthusiasm.
 Many were appointed to positions in the Health Ministry and German research institutes.
 Their ideas were gradually adopted by the majority of the German medical profession, from which Jewish and communist doctors were soon purged.
-During the 1930s, the Nazi Party had carried out a campaign of propaganda in favour of euthanasia.
+In the 1930s, the Nazi Party had carried out a campaign of propaganda in favour of euthanasia.
 The National Socialist Racial and Political Office (NSRPA) produced leaflets, posters and short films to be shown in cinemas, pointing out to Germans the cost of maintaining asylums for the incurably ill and insane.
-These films included The Inheritance (Das Erbe, 1935), The Victim of the Past (Opfer der Vergangenheit, 1937), which was given a major première in Berlin and was shown in all German cinemas, and I Accuse (Ich klage an, 1941) which was based on a novel by Hellmuth Unger, a consultant for "child euthanasia".
+These films included The Inheritance (Das Erbe, 1935), Victims of the Past (Opfer der Vergangenheit, 1937), which was given a major première in Berlin and was shown in all German cinemas, and I Accuse (Ich klage an, 1941) which was based on a novel by Hellmuth Unger, a consultant for "child euthanasia".